iljapanic/panic-bachelor/markdown/sections/5-analysis.md

 *How to provide travelers with location-based information through harnessing collective knowledge of local residents?*

 The following analysis follows a DSRM as outlined in the previous section.
 It starts off by identifying a problem with the current solutions.
 Then it moves onto examining characteristics of a potential solution based on the models identified in the conceptual framework.
-The analysis concludes with a proposed solution to an information problem posed by traveling.
+The analysis concludes by proposing a solution to the information problem posed by traveling.

 ### 5.1 Current solutions

 There is no shortage of services and tools that claim to help travelers find useful information, and provide an insight into a local culture.
-However, from the collected data it was apparent that there are only a few dominant services that people use when they are traveling somewhere.
-Following is a
+However, from the collected data it was apparent that there are only a few prevalent source of information that people use when they are visiting a foreign country.
+Following is an analysis of some of those services, together with others deemed suitable by the author.

-Before moving onto the examination of the individual services, here is a list of abbreviations used in this part of the paper:

-- **T2T** - traveler to traveler
-- **T2L** - traveler to local
-- **L2T** - local to traveler
-- **B2T** - business to traveler
-- **T2B** - traveler to business

-**Paper guidebook (B2T)**
+#### Paper guidebooks

 * gets outdated quickly
 * strong bias (business paying to be featured)